Competing Topological Orders in the nu=12/5 Quantum Hall State: Abstract

 \section{Abstract}

-We provide numerical evidence supporting a Bonderson--Slingerland (BS) non-Abelian hierarchy state as a candidate for the observed $\nu = 12/5$ quantum Hall plateau.
-We confirm the existence of a gapped incompressible $\nu = 12/5$ quantum Hall state with shift $S=2$ matching that of the BS state.
-The exact ground-state of the Coulomb interaction state on the sphere is shown to have large overlap with the BS ground-state trial wavefunction.
-The analysis of the BS states is extended to hierarchical descendants of general paired states in the weak-pairing phase at $\nu=5/2$.
+We provide numerical evidence that a $p_{x}-i p_{y}$ paired Bonderson-Slingerland (BS) non-Abelian hierarchy state is a strong candidate for the observed $\nu=12/5$ quantum Hall plateau.
+We confirm the existence of a gapped incompressible $\nu = 12/5$ quantum Hall state with shift $S=2$ on the sphere, matching that of the BS state.
+The exact ground state of the Coulomb interaction at $S=2$ is shown to have large overlap with the BS trial wave function.
+Larger overlaps are obtained with BS-type wave functions that are hierarchical descendants of general $p_{x}-i p_{y}$ weakly-paired states at $\nu=5/2$.
+We perform a finite size scaling analysis of the ground state energies for $\nu=12/5$ states at shifts corresponding to the BS ($S=2$) and $3$-clustered Read-Rezayi ($S=-2$) universality classes.
+This analysis reveals very tight competition between these two non-Abelian topological orders.

-Fractional quantum Hall (FQH) physics in the lowest Landau level is well understood in terms of the Laughlin states~\cite{Laughlin83} and the Haldane--Halperin (HH) hierarchy states~\cite{Haldane83,Halperin84}, which can equivalently be described using Jain's composite fermion (CF) approach~\cite{Jain89,Read90}.
-The first appearance of an even-denominator fractional plateau at $\nu=5/2$ made it clear that the physics of the second Landau level (2LL) could be even more interesting.
-Numerical studies~\cite{Morf98,Rezayi00,Moller08a,Feiguin08a,Storni08} support the non-Abelian $p_{x}-ip_{y}$ paired Moore--Read (MR) state~\cite{Moore91} (and its particle-hole conjugate, $\overline{\text{MR}}$) as the correct description of the $\nu=5/2$ FQH state.
-At first, it seemed that this exceptional filling fraction was just an anomaly that appeared amongst other ``standard'' odd-denominator FQH states at $\nu = 7/3$, $8/3$, and $14/5$~\cite{Willett87,Pan99}.
-Later, a $\nu = 12/5$ plateau also emerged~\cite{Xia04}, and it was numerically shown that in addition to the Abelian HH state, the particle-hole conjugate of the non-Abelian $3$-clustered Read--Rezayi (RR) state~\cite{Read99,Rezayi09a} is also a viable candidate for this filling fraction.
-In fact, it has been shown numerically that pairing/clustering is generally relevant in the $7/3 \leq \nu \leq 8/3$ range~\cite{Wojs01}.
+Fractional quantum Hall (FQH) physics in the lowest Landau level (LLL) is well understood in terms of the Laughlin states~\cite{Laughlin83} and the Haldane-Halperin (HH) hierarchy states~\cite{Haldane83,Halperin84}, which can equivalently be described using Jain's composite fermion (CF) approach~\cite{Jain89,Read90}.
+The first appearance~\cite{Willett87,Pan99} of an even-denominator FQH plateau at $\nu=5/2$ made it clear that the physics of the second Landau level (2LL) could be even more interesting.
+Numerical studies~\cite{Morf98,Rezayi00,Moller08a,Feiguin08a,Storni08} support the non-Abelian $p_{x}-ip_{y}$ paired Moore-Read (MR) state~\cite{Moore91} (and its particle-hole conjugate, $\overline{\text{MR}}$) as the correct description of the $\nu=5/2$ FQH state.
+At first, it seemed that this exceptional filling fraction was just an anomaly that appeared amongst other ``standard'' odd-denominator FQH states at $\nu = 7/3$, $8/3$, and $14/5$.
+Later, a well-developed FQH state at $\nu = 12/5$ also emerged~\cite{Xia04,Pan08,Kumar10}, and it was numerically shown that, in addition to the Abelian HH state, the particle-hole conjugate of the non-Abelian $3$-clustered Read-Rezayi (RR) state~\cite{Read99,Rezayi09a} is also a viable candidate for $\nu = 12/5$.